ISSA Nutritionist Study Guide

 Citrulline

-This is a nonessential amino acid playing a role in the urea cycle for the removal of the ammonia in the blood.
+This nonessential amino acid plays a role in the urea cycle to remove the ammonia in the blood.

 Cysteine

-This is a nonessential amino acid that bears sulfur and plays a vital role in the production of energy and maybe used to manufacture methionine and serine.
+This is a nonessential amino acid that bears sulfur and plays a vital role in energy production, and may be used to manufacture methionine and serine.

 Glutamic Acid